 “I’ve always been influenced by books – they’re the original empathy machines and when you read them…your consciousness is expanded, you care about issues differently, you engage with the world.”

-Hear more about Arora’s projects and hopes for the future of VR, and check back next week for more SXSW Sessions On Demand.
+Hear more about Arora’s projects and hopes for the future of VR and the explore more SXSW Sessions On Demand.

 SXSW Sessions Online is a weekly series featuring 2020 speakers virtually sharing their stories along with a special Q&A portion.
 Catch previously-recorded programming on demand via our YouTube channel playlist.

-The post Gabo Arora with Angela Watercutter – SXSW Sessions On Demand Video appeared first on SXSW.
+The post Gabo Arora on the Future of VR with Angela Watercutter [Video] appeared first on SXSW.